-The most important thing with crêpes is a nonstick pan or a well-seasoned crêpe pan.
+The most important thing with crêpes is using a nonstick pan or a well-seasoned crêpe pan.
 It does not necessarily have to have a commercial nonstick coating like teflon.
-After all, people have managed to make crêpes long before teflon was invented, and in fact, the crêpes shown here were made in a stainless steel-lined copper skillet.
-But for some people, a nonstick coating is a make or break option.
-If that's the case, then you should definitely go with it.
-They do make crêpe-making very easy.
+After all, people have managed to make crêpes long before teflon was invented.
+It all but gets rid of any fear of sticking and makes it considerably easier to lift and flip the delicate pancake.

 Crêpe batter must be rested in order to produce light, delicate crêpes.
-A half an hour to an hour on the counter is fine, but overnight in the refrigerator is even better.
-Don't skip this step!
+A half-hour to an hour on the counter is fine, but overnight in the refrigerator is even better.
+Overall, don't skip this step!

-One last note on the batter — crêpe batter can be prepared to be sweet or savory.
-If you are serving them with sweet additions such as sugar, fruit or chocolate, then it's nice to sweeten the batter a little with some sugar and a touch of vanilla.
+Crêpe batter can be prepared to be sweet or savory.
+If you are serving them with sweet additions such as sugar, fruit, or chocolate, then it's nice to sweeten the batter a little with some sugar and a touch of vanilla.
 If you are going in a savory direction, additions such as snipped chives or other herbs are welcome.

-Crêpe batters often contain melted butter for tenderness and flavor.
-It is traditional to also cook them in butter, but I find that problematic as butter burns easily.
-Since the butter is already in the batter for flavor, I find that it's easier to coat the pan in a neutral cooking oil such as canola or rice bran.
+- The fat: Crêpe batters often contain melted butter for tenderness and flavor.
+It is traditional to also cook them in butter, but I find that problematic, as butter burns easily.
+Since the butter is already in the batter for flavor, I find that it's easier to coat the pan in a neutral cooking oil such as canola or grapeseed.
 These oils have a much higher smoking point, making it easier to find the correct cooking temperature without burning.

-Finding the perfect temperature for making crepes is necessary for success.
+- The heat: Finding the perfect temperature for making crêpes is necessary for success.
 Start with medium heat or just a little lower, and adjust from there.
 It is common practice to count the first crêpe or two as a throwaway, so don't worry if you need to make a few until you find the sweet spot.
 In general, lower temperatures are better than high, which will cook the batter before you have finished swirling the batter into the corners of the pan.

 How To Make Crêpes